-I. Use feedback gained from others; exposure to complications, medical errors or "near misses;" personal awareness of knowledge gaps; and the experience gained on this rotation to formulate future learning goals.
-Develop real time strategies for filling knowledge gaps that will benefit this patient population.
-Following an emergent consult or following a surgical procedure, debrief what went well and what could have been improved.
-Become familiar with the educational resources available while working on the sports service.
+I. Formulate future learning goals based on feedback gained from others; exposure to complications, medical errors, or "near misses;" personal awareness of knowledge gaps; and the experience gained on this rotation.
+Develop real time strategies for filling knowledge gaps that will benefit our patient population.
+Following an emergent consult or surgical procedure, debrief what went well and what could have been improved.
+Become familiar with the educational resources available while working on the reconstruction service.
 Demonstrate ability to form a clinical question and identify available resources to resolve questions.
-Seek and incorporate feedback and self-assessment into a plan for lifelong professional growth and practice improvement (e.g. use evaluations provided by patients, peers, superiors and subordinates to improve patient care).
+Seek and incorporate feedback and self-assessment into a plan for lifelong professional growth and practice improve patient care).
 Over time and with progression through the program, advance from studying required readings to self- guided research and exploration to, by the PGY5 year, incorporation of information and skills into a practice pattern that includes lifelong learning.

-Demonstrate respect, compassion, honesty, and integrity.
-Reflect on biases toward I. particular illnesses or patient groups and take steps to assure that these biases do not interfere with patient care.
-Appreciate the psychosocial impact traumatic injuries can have on a patient and families.
-Respect patient privacy, autonomy, and need to maintain a positive self-concept, irrespective of age, gender or health belief system, and regardless of acuity of diseases.
+I. Demonstrate respect, compassion, honesty, and integrity.
+Maintain a commitment to ethical principles, including protecting the confidentiality of patient information and providing patients with informed consent.
+Demonstrate responsiveness to the needs of patients and society which supersedes self-interest.
+Demonstrate accountability to patients and society and to the profession.
+Respect patient privacy, autonomy, and need to maintain a positive self-concept, irrespective of age, gender, or health belief system, and regardless of acuity of diseases.
 Demonstrate sensitivity and responsiveness to patient culture, age, gender, race, religion, national origin, socioeconomic status, sexual orientation, and disabilities.
-Be sensitive to the ethical and legal dilemmas faced by providers working with patients on the sports service.
-Demonstrate accountability to patients and society and to the profession.
-The resident's abilities in professionalism will advance from basic responsibilities such as timeliness, demonstrating caring and appropriate attire to maintaining professional demeanor in stressful situations and observing and acting upon ethical violations.
-By the PGY5 year the resident should ultimately demonstrate leadership by contributing to the education of others about organizational policies and by acting in compliance with the AAOS Standards of Professionalism.
+Demonstrate sensitivity to the ethical and legal dilemmas faced by providers working with patients with orthopaedic problems and strive to understand how the orthopaedist and care team deal with these dilemmas.
+Promptly recognize and acknowledge complications that arise.
+Maintain adequate documentation and timely completion of medical records.
+Acquire skills in basic responsibilities such as timeliness, appropriate attire, and empathetic interactions with patients, and with experience, move toward maintaining professional demeanor in stressful situations and observing and acting upon ethical violations.
+By the PGY5 year, demonstrate leadership by contributing to education of others about organizational policies and by acting in compliance with the AAOS Standards of Professionalism.

-I. Understand the role of inpatient and outpatient surgical care for the sports orthopaedic patient.
+Ι. Understand the role of inpatient and outpatient surgical care for the reconstruction orthopaedic patient.
 Practice cost-effective health care and resource allocation, specifically reducing the use of unnecessary preoperative and postoperative screening and/or testing without compromising patient care.
 Participate in hospital initiatives to improve quality and efficiency in the emergency department, patient care areas, and operating room.
 Direct patients and families toward individuals within the institution that can help them access support and resources.
 Understand the role of health care managers and surgeon extenders in the surgical management of patients.
 Advocate for quality patient surgical care within the system.
 Understand when, how, and why to request a consult from medical and surgical specialists, and how to use the that information.
 Become fluent in appropriate and timely documentation.
 Over time, progress to understand and negotiate economic differences within health care systems.
 Participate in quality improvement projects.
-By the PGY5 year, anticipate and facilitate operating room team flow in a multicase day and manage the documentation and order submission tasks of junior residents.
+By the PGY5 year, anticipate and facilitate operating room team flow in a multi-case day and manage the documentation and order submission tasks of junior residents.